gjb2048/moodle-theme_shoelace/Readme.md

 Customisation
 =============
 If you like this theme and would like me to customise it, transpose functionality to another theme or build a new theme from scratch, then I offer competitive rates.
-Please contact me via www.gjbarnard.co.uk/contact/ or gjbarnard at gmail dot com to discuss your requirements.
+Please contact me via 'www.gjbarnard.co.uk/contact/' or 'gjbarnard at gmail dot com' or 'about.me/gjbarnard' to discuss your requirements.

 Required version of Moodle
 ==========================